About

 I think that pleasure(well-being) is very valuable!
 It inspires people to care about each other and fosters a sense of loving community; for example, I used to work at a school for children with disabilities.
 An 8 year old non-verbal girl would come up to me smiling on the playground and sign “more”, meaning she wanted me to push her more on the swing, even if I wasn’t working in her class that day!
 Her smile made me so happy; the whole world just disappeared when she did that, and in that moment I would wish that all children, all people, every sentient creature imaginable, crawling, rolling, walking, slithering, all the people I’d ever known and people I’d imagine coming to know, every lonely, elderly person I’d ever worked for, listening for hours to their recollections of the 1930’s, every person with disabilities I’d spent lazy Saturday afternoons with, drinking coffee in town, and every person with mental illness I’d seen in hospital struggling to maintain their dignity under the most difficult circumstances–I would wish them all uncontainable happiness, for all time.

 When I reflect on these feelings of universal love and then contemplate how to implement them in the world, I realize how many people are suffering, and I think to myself, ‘suffering should be reduced before making happy people happier.’
 I think that intense suffering itself is so experientially bad that in retrospect a universe with no sentience would have been preferable to one with it.
-With that being said, we should not “walk away from Omelas“, but stay and fight for a better world, with less suffering and more compassion.
+With that being said, we should not “walk away from Omelas“, but should stay and fight for a better world, with less suffering and more compassion.
 By working together to relieve intense suffering for all sentient beings, guided by a sense of loving-care towards those closest to us and to the world at large, we can build a more beautiful world, filled with the joy of community, protecting the most vulnerable from the scourge of pain.

 Citations: